InduKhatri/tcrformer/README.md

 # Master Thesis

 Hyperparameter optimization was done using optuna, parameter search is saved in HPO folder for each implementation.
-Each implementation is in models set with best performing hyperparameter.
+Each implementation with best performing hyperparameter included in scripts.